bhardwajRahul/Invio/backend/README.md

 ### Auth

-- Admin routes use Basic Auth (from ENV).
+- Admin routes require a JWT obtained via `/api/v1/auth/login` using the admin credentials from env.
 - Public routes use a share token (no auth).

 ### Settings